 - Initial Enrollment Period: This is when you first become eligible for Medicare and choose Original Medicare or Medicare Advantage.
 Then, for 12 months, you have the option to switch from a Medicare Advantage plan with drug coverage to Original Medicare and purchase a standalone Part D plan.

 - Annual Enrollment Period: This window is between October 15 and December 7 every year, when you can change existing Part D and Medicare Advantage plans freely for plans effective January 1.

 - Medicare Advantage Open Enrollment Period: This is a plan-changing period between January 1 and March 31, when you can switch Medicare Advantage plans or revert to Original Medicare and enroll in a standalone Part D plan.

 - Special Enrollment Period: Certain individuals may qualify for this period due to retirement, loss of employer drug coverage, or moving out of your plan's service area, for example.
 If so, you can change your Medicare plans, too.

 OpenMedicare Is Here To Help

 Fortunately, you can change your Medicare Part D prescription drug plan each year, so your first decision does not have to meet your needs for the rest of your life.
-But you still want to make the best decision, and the process can be confusing with all the different features.
+But you still want to make the right decision for you, and the process can be confusing with all the different features.
 OpenMedicare makes it easy to find peace of mind knowing you have great prescription drug coverage.
-Give us a call at (844) 910-2061 to be connected to a licensed insurance agent who can assist you, or visit our website to find Medicare plans in your area!
+Give us a call at (844) 910-2061 TTY: 711 to be connected to a licensed insurance agent who can assist you, or visit our website to find Medicare plans in your area!